joachimdb/Taxi/README.md

 # Taxi! (drive2gather) Code #

-* This code was originally taken from the blog post here: http://www.digitalbricklayers.com/2012/03/geotasklist-in-jquery-mobile-and.html
+* This code was modified from http://www.digitalbricklayers.com/2012/03/geotasklist-in-jquery-mobile-and.html

-It chronicles us building a mobile ride-sharing web app using the following technologies:
+* It chronicles us building a mobile ride-sharing web app using the following technologies:

 - Clojure
 - Compojure